lytics/grid/example/firstgrid/README.md

 =========

 This is a simple example of how to use the library.
-Two actors are started, one names "leader" another named "follower", the leader sends timestamp messages to the follower, which prints the message.
+Two actors are started, one named "leader" another named "follower", the leader sends timestamp messages to the follower, which prints the message.
 All the basics of starting, creating, messaging, and running a system using grid is contained in this example.